jupyter-server/pytest-jupyter/README.md

 that provides a factory function that starts a kernel using the `echo` kernel by default.

+Note: The server plugin also includes the client plugin, so you can use both sets of fixtures with `"pytest_jupyter.jupyter_server"`.
+Both the `client` and `server` plugins also include the core fixtures.

 The server fixures use the echo kernel by default.
 To override this behavior, override the `jp_server_config` fixture and add the following config: